Urban Design Minor

 |Total Credit Hours||21|

-Architecture majors: six of these nine hours must be from outside architecture; non-architecture majors: six of these nine hours must be architecture courses.
+Architecture or interior design majors: six of these nine hours must be from outside architecture; non-architecture majors: six of these nine hours must be architecture courses.

 Regardless of the option chosen, the coursework must be approved in consultation with the advisor for the minor and will conclude with a summary paper to be presented.